-This holistic, one year program equips proven and promising pastoral leaders with deepened and expanded leadership that will ensuring long-term effective ministry, spiritual depth and personal integrity.
+This all-inclusive, one-year program equips proven and promising pastoral leaders with deepened and expanded leadership skills, that will ensuring long-term effective ministry, spiritual depth and personal integrity.

 The certificate stands alone or may comprise the first year of the Doctor of Ministry degree, though additional admission requirements are required for the doctorate.
 See here for details.

 The Post-Master's Certificate in Pastoral Leadership requires a demonstrated exercise of pastoral leadership.
 References from communities or organizations served by the applicant will attest to the applicant’s leadership of the community.
 All candidates must have completed a Master degree program or its equivalent from an accredited institution.
 Admission standards are dictated by the accrediting agency, the Association of Theological Schools.
 Please visit the Admissions Requirements webpage for more info.